 of customary international law, the act of stopping water flow to a country

-during crucial seasons is an act of war.
+during crucial cropping seasons is an act of war.
 This is true.
 The current legal

 position is that if a country cuts off water resources to its neighbour, the neighbour

-may be (may include may not) within its rights to use force.
+may be (may include may not) within its rights to use military force.
 That is what Egypt

 not be War simpliciter.
-It is sue a generic warfare.
-Like cyber warfare,
+It is Suegeneric warfare, like cyber warfare,

-However, India is going to justify it as an act of Reprisal.
+However, India is going to justify it as an act of Reprisal or a punitive measure in response to an international legal crime committed by Pakistan.
 Pakistan has a history of terrorist acts against India.
 They slaughtered innocent civilians in Bombay—about 200 people lost their lives.
 They tried to attack the Parliament when it was in Session.
 They killed Pilgrims in Akshardham, Gujarat.
 They have been engineering many acts of sabotage and bomb blasts in different parts of India.
-They always smugly say, "No, we did not give us the evidence and nof information.
-When Evidence is given, they will want a neutral investigator to do it.
-The people of India are so dissatisfied with their own government that Indian national doing These were the Pakistani reactions .
+They always smugly say, "No, we did not do it.
+Give us the evidence and not information.
+When Evidence is given and a joint investigation pursued, they will want a neutral investigator to derail the investigation.
+Adding insult to the injury, they claim that the people of India are so dissatisfied with their own government that they resort to such terrorist Act.
+These are the normal Pakistani reactions.

 Earlier, they used to say